-- Extended and continuous operation should be around 80 to 85% of the maximum speed capability and maximum speed reserved for intermittent bursts.
+- Extended and continuous operation should be around 80 to 85% of the maximum speed capability.
+Maximum speed should be reserved for intermittent bursts.

-- 50cc scootas (mopeds) are speed limited to 50km/h by law and allow car licence holders in Qld, WA, NT and SA to ride on a car licence.
+- 50cc scootas (mopeds) are speed limited to 50km/h by law.
+QLD, WA, NT, and SA allow car licence holders to ride on a car licence.

-- Your local Scoota dealer also has a wealth of information and good advice when selecting a scoota to suit your needs.
+- Your local scoota dealer also has a wealth of information and advice when selecting a scoota to suit your needs.

 50cc scootas are speed limited (by law) to 50km/h.
 Best suited for local suburban travel on 40, 50, and 60 km/h speed-limited roads and the congested inner city.

 125cc-150cc scootas are best suited for local travel, continuous travel on 80km/h roads and brief commutes on 100km/h speed-limited roads.

 200cc scootas are best suited for local travel and continuous travel on 100km/h roads.
 As well as brief commutes on 110km/h speed-limited roads.